 Only one source of consensus has escaped this purgatory: general cultural values based upon expertise or some empirical utility.

 The strength of natural science is powerfully apparent to its practitioners.
 Its professionalization has elevated its experts to the pinnacle of that mode of justification.
 Scientists are the most reliable of experts, a judgment attested to not only by the length and rigor of their academic preparation but also by its empirical focus.
 Non-professionals are led by the abstruse nature of those requirements to trust the abilities of scientists to a greater degree than other experts.
 But that trust is always verifiable by reasoned confidence just as all trust in expertise must be.
 With enough thought and effort, any scientific conclusion can be confirmed or disproved by a competent rational agent.
 The abstracts of juried scientific journals lay out the conditions of the empirical exercise the article recounts.
 Perhaps such a precis will detail the size of the experiment, the number of clinical trials, the standard deviation of the observed results, and so on.
 All of these reduce the necessity for trust and submit the testimony of this kind of expertise to the agent’s reason in a manner that increases or decreases rational confidence.
 That is actually one of the reasons we find it so easy to extend trust to experts: we can retain our rational and moral agency and have confidence, knowing that experts’ judgments are open to our own inspection should we choose.
 In essence, we can retain our rational agency because of that confidence.
 This is necessarily different from the trust we extend to, say, religious authority, for when we drill down upon the truth and goodness claims that it warrants, we find another’s belief as its basis (see “Knowledge, Trust, and Belief”).
 Does it matter if that belief is original to the televangelist who speaks it or to a doctrine a hundred generations have passed down?
 Imagine a belief lovingly transmitted from mother to daughter for so many generations we have forgotten its source.
 Has it gained verification from its longevity?
-Can you think of a single religious doctrine that has evolved so as to earn the confidence of adherents rather than appeal to their continued belief?
-Isn’t this continuity a point of pride for believers?
+Can you think of a single religious doctrine that has evolved so as to earn a greater confidence of adherents rather than appeal to their continued belief?
+Isn’t this steadfastness a point of pride for believers?
 Isn’t the existence of creeds the exact opposite of an evolutionary improvement?
 Believers will claim that the absolutist and categorical nature of their beliefs precludes the need for improvement.
 Contrast this public trust rooted in belief to the scientific theory whose explanations are challenged by every experiment and calculation and application undertaken by the experts who must employ it?
 And wouldn’t that traditional notion be first challenged by alternative theories and ultimately either defeated by one of them or fall into general suspicion if it failed to solve practical problems in its discipline over time?
 But in gauging public attitudes toward science, we must always recognize its most crippling limit, one that deconstructs any hope that it might root public morality: its methodology cannot address moral truth (see “The Limits of Empirical Science”).

 All of this leads to doubt about the supportive power of tradition on belief but also about the power of expertise and empiricism to shape values, leaving us only the option of saying that trust depends on utility rather than morality as usually understood.
 But these two contrary axioms have been poorly understood.
 Confusing the two forms of goodness has produced a series of undulations of trust over the course of the twentieth century.
 For the first half of that dismal era, efficiency experts and human scientists issued their prescriptions for societal perfection to the dazed victims of the many catastrophes that so called for it, and the lab-coated professional seemed a prophet of a hopeful future built on values sociology would uncover and psychology would correct.
 Foremost among those was the confidence in scientific progress as a social good.
 That confidence smashed upon the rocks of doubt in the last third of the century, so much so that citizens now openly challenge medical science on its own turf on questions like the safety of vaccines and the genetic basis of gender identity.
 We’ve learned the limits of experts’ competence through a century of error.
 Their failure has predictably resulted in the emulsification of religious belief with a sprinkling of human science theories of motivation and reward, which are themselves only pale imitations of natural science but which share empiricism’s prestige.
 This odd overlap between religion and human science works both ways.
 We see longstanding religious influences in Jungian psychology and comparative anthropology and a similar exchange in theology’s embrace of the terminology of aberrant psychology to scientize sin, but the ease with which religious authority incorporates what is sold as science and with which human science blurs its standards to embrace belief should alert us to the foggy nature of whatever consensus that odd marriage can reveal (see “The Calamity of the Human Sciences”).